When visiting Arlington House, you may walk through the mansion at your own pace or you can ask if there is a scheduled tour available.

-The Museum and Enslaved Quarters
+The Museum and Slave Quarters

 Arlington National Cemetery surrounds Arlington House, occupying more than half of the 1100 acres of land that was Arlington Plantation, home of George Washington Parke Custis and Robert E. Lee.
 Visit the gravesite of President John F. Kennedy and see the changing of the guard at the Tomb of the Unknown Soldier.